nextflow-io/nextflow/README.md

 Cloud support
 -------------

-Nextflow supports out of the box Amazon AWS cloud allowing you to setup a computing cluster, deploy and run your pipeline in the AWS infrastructure in a few commands.
+Nextflow provides out of the box support for the Amazon AWS cloud allowing you to setup a computing cluster, deploy it and run your pipeline in the AWS infrastructure in a few commands.

 The cloud configuration settings need to be specified in the `nextflow.config` file as shown below: